rhaiscript/book/src/engine/custom-syntax.md

 For even more flexibility in order to handle these advanced use cases, there is a _low level_ API for custom syntax that allows the registration of an entire mini-parser.

-Use `Engine::register_custom_syntax_raw` to register a custom syntax _parser_ together with the implementation function.
+Use `Engine::register_custom_syntax_with_state_raw` to register a custom syntax _parser_ together with an implementation function, both of which accepts a custom user-defined _state_ value.

 How Custom Parsers Work